busshi/valgrind_ARM/README.md

-# VALGRIND ON ARM PROCESSOR WITH DOCKER
+### VALGRIND ON ARM PROCESSOR WITH DOCKER

+- Usage:
-Usage: /bin/bash valgrind_docker.sh [PROJECT_PATH] [BINARY_FILE_TO_RUN]
+/bin/bash valgrind_docker.sh [PROJECT_PATH] [BINARY_FILE_TO_RUN]

+- Cleaning/purge:
-Cleaning/purge: ./valgrind_docker.sh clean
+./valgrind_docker.sh clean

-You can change commands to run in the entrypoint.sh...
+Note: You can change commands to run in the entrypoint.sh...